-• All-conference linebacker Austin Hasquet was named to the 2013 Capital One Academic All-America® Division I football team.
+• All-conference linebacker Austin Hasquet was named to the 2013 CoSIDA All-America First Team.
 Hasquet was the third football player in school history to earn Academic All-America first team honors, and the first since 2003.
-He is also the 10th student-athlete in NAU history to earn first team honors since the program began in 1952.
+He also became the 10th student-athlete in NAU history to earn first team honors since the program began in 1952.

 • NAU led the FCS in defensive touchdowns with eight in 2013.
-The Lumberjacks finished first in total defense (348.3), pass defense (190.8), passing efficiency defense (107.7), opponent first downs (17.7), opponent third-down conversions (34.9) and opponent fourth-down conversions (29.4).
-NAU was also second in scoring defense (22.0) and tallied 22 sacks on the season.
+The Lumberjacks finished first in total defense (348.3), pass defense (190.8), pass defense efficiency (107.7), opponent first downs (17.7), opponent third-down conversions (34.9) and opponent fourth-down conversions (29.4).
+NAU was also second in scoring defense (22.0) and tallied 21 sacks on the season.
 The Lumberjacks finished eighth in the FCS in opponent fourth-down conversions, 13th in team passing efficiency defense and 18th in scoring defense.

 • NAU finished the 2012 season first in the Big Sky in pass defense (203.7), and ranked second in scoring defense (23.6) and total defense (342.5).
 NAU finished 37th in total defense and 38th in rushing defense in the FCS.
 Cornerback Anders Battle and safety Lucky Dozier earned All-Big Sky first team honors, while defensive tackle Tim Wilkinson was voted to the second team.